retrocomputacion/retrobbs/readme.md

  - *Weather* plugin can now fallback to text mode
  - Fixed image converter Bayer 4x4 dithering matrix
  - Added user-agent when using wikipediaapi >= 0.6.0
- - Fixed audio streaming now works when the BBS is running under Windows
+ - Fixed audio streaming now works when the BBS is running under Windows and Mac.
  - Messaging system reworked, it now supports different screen dimensions and longer messages
  - MSX-ASCII art header for the *Oneliner* plugin
  - Fix to support Python-Weather >= 2.0.0